Low-Dose Naltrexone: Benefits and Side Effects

 These two proteins, in turn, slow down cell division.
 In addition, p16INK4a inhibits the action of NFkB, a central player in initiating the inflammatory response [11].

-LDN’s ability to slow cell growth and proliferation suggest a therapeutic application for the treatment of cancers in tissues where OGFr expression is high.
-This would include primary cancers of organs such as the bladder, testis, ovaries, breast, lung, lymph nodes, adrenaline glands, and bone [19].
-While this is one method by which LDN can affect the development of cancer through OGFr, this is not the only means by which LDN may prevent cancer.
+LDN can slow down cell growth and division.
+This suggests it may help treat cancers in tissues with high OGFr expression.
+This includes primary cancers of organs like the bladder, testis, ovaries, breast, lung, lymph nodes, adrenal glands, and bone [18].
+LDN can affect cancer development through OGFr, but this is not the only way it might prevent cancer.

 Toll-like receptor 4 (TLR4)